manwestc/manwestc.github.io/_pages/about.md

 This is Dr. Manuel Castillo Cara account's academic home page on the web!

-I am a postdoctoral researcher in the Ontology Engieneering Group (OEG) of the Artificial Intelligence Department at the Universidad Politécnica de Madrid.
+I am a professor / researcher of the Artificial Intelligence Department at Universidad Nacional de Educación a Distancia (UNED) - Spain.
 I am Ph.
-D. in Computer Science from the Universidad de Castilla-La Mancha (Spain).
+D. in Computer Science from the Universidad de Castilla-La Mancha (UCLM) - Spain.

 I have more than 30 scientific papers, including conferences and indexed journals, 17 of which are in high impact journals, a patent, books and softwares.
 In addtion, I have an execution of more than 15 national and international research projects.